Contrastive Learning and Adversarial Disentanglement for Privacy-Aware Task-Oriented Semantic Communication: Experimental Evaluations and Discussion

 \subsubsection{Neural Network Architectures}

-In this work, we employ a deep neural network (DNN) architecture for the classification tasks across both Colored MNIST and Colored FashionMNIST datasets.
-The architecture consists of convolutional and fully connected layers, with a latent dimension \( d = 64 \).
-This architecture, detailed in Table \ref{colored_mnist_classification_structure}, serves as the backbone for the task-relevant encoder (transmitter) and the downstream classification task (receiver).
-The same architecture is used across all baselines to ensure a consistent and fair comparison of methods.
-To compute the IRI, for each method we train multiple reconstructors that aim to reconstruct the original input \( \boldsymbol{x} \) from the latent representation \( \hat{\boldsymbol{z}} \).
-The reconstructor architecture is described in Table \ref{reconstructor_structure}, and it is used consistently across all methods for IRI computations.
+To simulate realistic 6G-IoT scenarios, we adopt deep neural network (DNN) architectures for both the task-relevant encoder at the transmitter and the downstream classifier at the receiver.
+These networks consist of convolutional and fully connected layers, structured around a latent dimension \( d \).
+The encoder and classifier architectures, outlined in Table~\ref{colored_mnist_classification_structure} and Table~\ref{cifar10_encoder_classifier_structure}, are used consistently across all evaluated methods to ensure fair and reproducible comparisons.
+To compute the IRI, we additionally employ reconstructor networks that attempt to recover the original input \( \boldsymbol{x} \) from the latent representation \( \hat{\boldsymbol{z}} \).
+The architectures for these reconstructors are provided in Table~\ref{reconstructor_structure} and Table~\ref{cifar10_reconstructor_structure}, and are applied uniformly across all methods during IRI evaluation.